 Gozo self catering holiday accommodation, Malta

-Responsible travel: Gozo self catering holiday accommodation, Malta
+Responsible tourism: Gozo self catering holiday accommodation, Malta

 Our island is promoted as "Eco Gozo" and we are doing our very best to keep up with this title.
 In our house we have a number of measures so as to make our island more sustainable with regards to the environment.